HP ProDesk 480 G6 Microtower vs. Lenovo ThinkCentre M93p Tower

 Usually the newer the generation of the CPU, the better the performance and efficiency is.
 If your budget allows it, you should go with the HP ProDesk 480 G6 Microtower as it is running a newer generation CPU.
 This is not to say that Lenovo ThinkCentre M93p Tower is bad - it can still run some powerful CPUs, albeit being an older generation.

 The HP ProDesk 480 G6 Microtower is using the faster 2666 MT/s RAM.
-The Lenovo ThinkCentre M93p Tower is slower by supporting RAM speeds of only up to 1600 MT/s.
+The Lenovo ThinkCentre M93p Tower is slower by supporting RAM speeds of up to 1600 MT/s.
 Additionally, if you will be needing a lot of RAM, better go for the HP ProDesk 480 G6 Microtower as it has the ability to run 64 GB of RAM.
 The Lenovo ThinkCentre M93p Tower can do a bit less at max 32 GB.
-Most of the times, this should be sufficient for most users.
+Most of the times, this should be sufficient for the majority of users.

 DisplayPort is crucial for any desktop machine.
 It is good to see that both models are featuring DisplayPorts.
 However, the Lenovo ThinkCentre M93p Tower comes with 2 ports, while the HP ProDesk 480 G6 Microtower has only 1.
 If you are planning to use multiple monitors, the Lenovo ThinkCentre M93p Tower is the better choice.

 None of the models has an HDMI port.
 If your monitor supports only the HDMI interface, you will need to buy an adapter.
 Such adapters are cheap so nothing to worry about.

 If you want the fastest transfer speeds for your SSD, an M.2 interface is crucial.
 Thus, if the M.2 SSD slot is a mandatory requirement for you, go with the HP ProDesk 480 G6 Microtower.
 Sadly, the Lenovo ThinkCentre M93p Tower has no such slot, and you will be forced to use the SATA interface instead.